aymericbeaumet/cheer/readme.md

 <!--->

 Cheer is the missing modern way to do inline templating in your Markdown files through an elegant enhanced JavaScript syntax.
-No more outdated `.md`, `cheer --lint` has you covered!
+No more outdated `.md`, we have you covered!

-- **Expressive**: it's just modern JavaScript, with some enhancements for your own convenience
+- **Simple**: it's just JavaScript, with some enhancements for your own convenience
 - **Async-friendly**: support asynchronous calls out of the box
 - **Extensible**: thanks to its plugin system
+- **Neat**: no external templates files
+- **Fast**: all commands are executed in parallel

 It does support the following features out-of-the-box: